LesterCSH/CarbonX/react_front-end/README.md

 To run the React webpage locally, follow these steps:

 1. Download CarbonX onto your computer and unzip the file.
 Drag the whole folder into Visual Studio Code.
 Click "Yes, I trust the authors".
 2. On the left Explorer pane click "CARBONX_MAIN".
-Then, click "react_front-end".
+Check if "react_front-end" exists.
 3. Click <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>`</kbd> to open a new terminal.
 4. Change the directory:
 ```